Vajram-And-RaviVajram-And-Ravi

 UNESCO Mixed World Heritage Sites

-There are 2 UNESCO World Heritage mixed sites in India which have both cultural and natural significance:
+There is only one (December 2024) UNESCO World Heritage mixed site in India which have both cultural and natural significance:

 Site